MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 In these situations, the driver package should set some state indicating the path of the file or a device interface exposed by the device.

-For example, the driver package could use an HKR AddReg to set this state.
-For this example, it should be assumed that for `ExampleFile.dll` the driver package has a SourceDisksFiles entry with no subdir, so the file is at the root of the driver package directory, and the DestinationDirs for a CopyFiles directive for the file specifies DIRID 13.
+For example, the driver package could use [AddReg](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive) to set this state.
+For this example, it should be assumed that for `ExampleFile.dll`, the driver package has a [SourceDisksFiles](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-sourcedisksfiles-section) entry with no subdir.
+The result of this being that the file is at the root of the driver package directory, and the [DestinationDirs](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-destinationdirs-section) for a [CopyFiles directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-copyfiles-directive) specifies DIRID 13.

 Here is an INF example for setting this as device state: